Can You Smoke Weed While on Antibiotics?

 Antibiotics are a class of drugs used to treat bacterial infections caused by bacteria and parasites.
 Various antibiotics work through different pharmacological pathways to kill the bacteria that is causing the infection.
 Depending on what kind of bacteria they treat, these antibiotics can be defined as broad-spectrum or narrow-spectrum.
 Antibiotics are not used to treat viral infections such as the flu, cold, or COVID-19.
 To treat viral infections, you must use antiviral medication.

-Unfortunately, the overuse of antibiotics can cause the body to develop bacterial infections resistant to the current medicines.
+Unfortunately, the overuse of antibiotics can cause the body to develop bacterial infections that are resistant to the current medicines.
 One example is methicillin-resistant staphylococcus aureus, better known as MRSA (a type of staph infection).
 This infection is an antibiotic-resistant strain, making it difficult to treat with standard antibiotics.

 There are several antibiotic types.
 The main ones include;